 Split each team's building tasks in order to ensure that everyone is actively involved:

 - Pupil A: top of the tracker

 - Pupil B: bottom of the tracker, and needle

 You can use blank paper for this lesson but pre-designed maps are provided.
 The ‘city path’ is made up of different shapes, right angles, semicircles and diagonal lines.

-Your pupils will have to recognise that there are different patterns, and use or repurpose the programming stacks in order to get the tracking system to follow the path using the pencil.
+Your pupils will have to recognise that there are different patterns.
+They'll have to use or repurpose their programming stacks in order to make the tracking system follow the path using the tracker needle.

 Loading the Paper